curl/trurl/trurl.md

 Outputs URL encoded version of components by default when using *--get* or *--json*.

-## --trim [component]=[what]

-Trims data off a component.
-Currently this can only trim a query component.

-*what* is specified as a full word or as a word prefix (using a single trailing asterisk (`*`)) which makes trurl remove the tuples from the query string that match the instruction.

-To match a literal trailing asterisk instead of using a wildcard, escape it with a backslash in front of it.
-Like `\*`.

 ## -v, --version

 Show version information and exit.